gabor-s/aurelia-mdl-dialog/README.md

 ### <a name="dialog-controller"></a>DialogController

-The `DialogController` is obtained through a `Promise` which is injected automatically into the Dialog's ViewModel class.
+The `DialogController` is responsible for closing the dialog and returning a value.
+It is obtained through a `Promise` which is injected automatically into the Dialog's ViewModel class.
 The `Promise` is fulfilled when the dialog is shown and the fulfillment value is the `DialogController` object.

 #### `close`